vishbin/stanford_energy/README.md

 Stanford Appliance Energy Calculator.

-You can check it out here :http://appliancecalculator.stanford.edu/
+You can check part of it out under :http://appliancecalculator.stanford.edu/